pinecoders/pinecoders.github.io/techniques/script_description/README.md

 will yield the same output.

 #### Symbols
-You can link to symbol using:
+You can link to a symbol which readers may click on to bring up a generic chart:
 ```
 Link to a symbol: `[symbol="NASDAQ:AAPL"]NASDAQ:AAPL[/symbol]`
 ```